The Drawbacks of 24-Hour Notice for Home Showing

 There are situations in which a 24-hour notice is acceptable.
 The problem is agents don't always read showing instructions and might just show up unannounced.
 Don't blame the listing agent for that mistake.
 Here are reasons why a seller might require a 24-hour notice:

 - A 24-hour notice is the norm.
-If all homes in your community require a 24-hour notice, then by all means, ask for 24-hour notice.
+If all homes in your community require a 24-hour notice, then, by all means, ask for a 24-hour notice.

 - Tenant occupied.
 Many leases require a 24-hour notice.

 - Medical problems.
 The sellers might be ill and need to make prior arrangements to vacate prior to showing.